NielsHolst/UniSim/readme-for-developers.txt

 Running
 =======

 Instructions for running UniSim are found in readme-for-users.txt.

+UniSim will ask for the location of various folders first time you run it.
+Beforehand you might as well create two folders to hold

+* temporary files (e.g. C:\unisim\temp)
+* output files (e.g. C:\unisim\output)

+The exact location of these folders is not important.

 ---------------------------------------
 Niels Holst, Aarhus University, Denmark